IDMNYU/DM1123-VFS-FA15-DUFF/dm1123idm_coursework_documentation.md

 ## IDM COURSEWORK DOCUMENTATION

 * Set up your class website using wordpress at http://sites.bxmc.poly.edu/~yourfirstnamelastname/vfs
-* Add your blog URL to basecamp underneath, MESSAGES > IDM coursework documentation, as a comment.
+* Add your blog URL to slack in the VFS channel.

-This is a new policy that IDM is implementing this semester.
-We would like to begin archiving all student coursework.
 We would like all students to document their IDM coursework on sites.bxmc.poly.edu.
-We want you to archive on sites.bxmc.poly.edu because these are IDM servers.
-If your work is archived on your personal servers, there is a possibility that you would delete your archives after they graduate or even sooner.
+We want you to archive your work on sites.bxmc.poly.edu because these are IDM servers.
+If your work is archived on your personal servers, there is a possibility that you would delete your archives after you graduate or even sooner.

 If you don’t already have server space, please email Elton Kwok, IDM Technology Director, eltonkwok@nyu.edu, MAGNET 883, to set up an appointment for space on sites.bxmc.poly.edu.